Brasserie Zédel

 quaglaino's

-Quaglino’s has sat a few yards away from St James’s since 1929.
+Quaglino’s has sat in St James’s since 1929.
 So it has an Art Deco look because it was built in the Art Deco era.
 And it feels like restaurant royalty because it literally entertained royalty.
 But they’ve moved with the times, keeping the good bits from their storied history (the glamour) and updating the stuff that ought to be updated (the menu).
 And part of that old school vibe is the live music, which fills their centrepiece stage every night.
 You’ll find upbeat brass bands, toe-tapping jazz, catchy swing music and more from an array of top-shelf acts.
 And being a D&D restaurant, they’ve made sure the food & the cocktails are its equal in every way too…

 When to catch it: Seven days a week, typically from 7pm | Cover charge?
-No
+No | See what’s on and book here

 Voodoo Ray’s | Peckham